• Lower Price

 Reading time: 6 mins

-Redness, burning, pain: skin irritation after shaving is one of the most common skin rashes and is anything but fun.
-If you’re tired of having to give your face a break while shaving so your skin can recover, then this is the guide you’ve been looking for: 11 expert tricks to avoid skin irritation after shaving.
+Redness, burning, pain: skin irritation after shaving is anything but fun.
+If you’re tired of having to experience a rash after shaving your beard every time you shave, then this is the guide you’ve been looking for: 11 expert tricks to avoid beard rash after shaving.

-How to prevent and soothe the common skin rash:
+How to prevent and soothe irritation after shaving your beard

 This gives your skin enough time to relax.
-Any redness on your face or rash on your chin should have subsided over this time.
+Any redness on your face or skin irritation under your beard should have subsided over this time.

 The back of a dark-haired man’s head who is bringing an electric shaver close to his cheek.

-2. Cut out long or difficult to shave hair
+2. Cut long or difficult to shave hair

-To prevent skin irritation after a shave, then look for long or stubborn hair and trim it before shaving.
+To prevent skin irritation after a shave, trim any long or stubborn hairs before shaving.
 The OneBlade has a stubble comb with multiple lengths to trim those stubborn hairs before the actual shave.
 A little hint: those troublesome hairs are more likely found under your jawbone or around your Adam’s apple.

 Back of a man as he leans into a sink to put his hands under a running tap.